Introduction & Highlights

 On August 29th D5377 and a brake tender was tested on the Teeside - Skipton ammonia tanks throughout, in anticipation of the service being dieselised in the near future.

 The last of the BRCW Type 2s, D5415, was delivered to Cricklewood at the end of September.
+With the full allocation achieved of the BRCW Type 2s to Cricklewood, they had now been noted working the Hemel Hempstead branch freight.
 These LMR Type 2s would be regular visitors to Derby Locomotive Works until their transfer to the Scottish Region.

 D5370 - D5378 delivered new to Thornaby (51L) between January & March.